Update: As of August 28th, 2013 Keyword Planner has replaced Keyword Tool

 If that happens to be a keyword with a lot of searches, great!
 If that keyword volume is low but it looks like it will convert higher in your audience segment, you are headed down the right road.
 Of course, your site content will attract additional related organic results which you had not forecasted, but those will simply generate very welcome additional traffic.

 Whatever conclusion you arrive at, your content strategy will be much more scientific than mere gut feeling and your new (or improved) site will be optimized for keywords you KNOW perform well.
-Let me underscore the fact that the Google AdWords Keyword Tool should not dictate your editorial strategy.
+Let me underscore the fact that the Google AdWords Keyword Planner should not dictate your editorial strategy.

 Do avoid trying to rank for a dozen keywords on one category.
 Instead, concentrate on optimizing one keyword per category (or product) and you’ll eventually rank well overall.
 Each page is a site unto itself.